Bharath2/Minimal-GRPO/README.md

 # Minimal-GRPO

-A minimal and hackable implementation of fine-tuning Open Language Models (LLaMA, Qwen, etc.) on mathematical reasoning tasks using two approaches:
+A minimal and customizable implementation for fine-tuning Open Language Models (LLaMA, Qwen, etc.) on reasoning tasks with verifiable rewards, using two approaches:

 - **GRPO (Group Relative Policy Optimization)**: Gradient-based RL policy optimization introduced by [DeepSeekMath](https://arxiv.org/abs/2402.03300), with support for LoRA adaptation
 - **ES (Evolution Strategy)**: Gradient-free evolutionary optimization with full parameter fine-tuning based recent work by ([Qiu et al., 2025](https://arxiv.org/pdf/2509.24372))

-Both approaches are designed to be simple, customizable, and effective for reinforcement learning from verifiable rewards.
-This repo currently includes **GSM8K** and **MathExpr** datasets, and can be easily adapted to other datasets and tasks.
+This repo currently includes **GSM8K** (by OpenAI) and **MathExpr** datasets, and can be adapted to other tasks.

 ## Features

-- ✅ **Clean, minimal codebase**: Easy to understand and modify
+- ✅ **Effective, minimal codebase**: Easy to understand and modify
 - ✅ **Two optimization strategies**: Compare gradient-based (GRPO) vs gradient-free (ES) approaches
 - ✅ **LoRA support for GRPO**: Parameter-efficient fine-tuning with PEFT
 - ✅ **Full parameter ES fine-tuning**: Direct optimization in billion-parameter spaces